 There is no way to revive dead grass, but you can lay new sod to grow your landscape again from scratch.
 If you notice brown, bare, or thinning areas in your lawn, these are clear signs that you need to sow new seed or replace the sod.
 It is best to remove old and dead grass before planting a new lawn, but in some cases, you are able to sow new seed over an existing lawn.
 Always identify the cause of dying grass before laying down new sod.
 Otherwise, you will just end up with another yard full of dying grass.
 Contact a professional lawn care service to test your soil.
 This will let you know if the dying grass is due to poor soil quality, pests, diseases, or simply poor lawn care.

 Why Is My Grass Dying Even Though I Water It?

 Drought stress is the most common reason grass turns brown.
 Just like any plant, grass will have a negative reaction when there is less moisture in the soil and air paired with higher temperatures.
 If you pull on a patch of brown grass on your lawn and it stays firmly rooted, chances are the issue is lack of moisture.
 Most turfgrass will go dormant when there is not enough water or if it is too hot outside.
-The grass will perk back up when the temperature falls and moisture is reintroduced into the soil.
+The grass will perk back up when the temperature falls, and moisture is reintroduced into the soil.
 Poorly placed sprinklers can also lead to brown spots on your lawn.
-Make sure that the reach of your sprinklers covers your whole lawn to prevent under-watered areas.
+Ensure that your sprinklers’ reach covers your whole lawn to prevent under-watered areas.

-Weeds are not only bad for gardens, they can also wreak havoc on your lawn.
-They will compete for moisture and nutrients which can leave areas of your lawn brown or dying.
+Weeds are not only bad for gardens, but they can also wreak havoc on your lawn.
+They will compete for moisture and nutrients, leaving areas of your lawn brown or dying.
 A pre-emergent herbicide will help keep stubborn weeds out of your landscape.
-Fungus and other plant diseases are also a common cause of brown grass.
+Fungus and other plant diseases are also common causes of brown grass.